ennulife/ennulifeassessments/COMPREHENSIVE_USER_EXPERIENCE_DOCUMENTATION.md

 2.  **Steps**:
     a.
 Navigate to the "Hair Test" page on the frontend.
     b. **Expected Result**: A multi-step form with the title "Hair Assessment" appears.
 A progress bar is visible.
     c.
-Select a Date of Birth.
+Select a Date of Birth from the three dropdowns.
     d. **Expected Result**: An age is instantly calculated and displayed below the dropdowns.
+The form then automatically advances to the next question.
     e.
+Use the "Previous" button to navigate back to the Date of Birth question.
 Select an answer for the "Gender" question (a radio button question).
     f. **Expected Result**: The form automatically advances to the next question after a short delay.
     g.
 Use the "Previous" button.
     h. **Expected Result**: The form successfully navigates to the previous question.